Manx and Cymric Cat Breed: A Comprehensive Guide

 Welcome to Karello Cattery’s website.
 Throughout our site you’ll find interesting insight into Manx and Cymric cats, their characteristics, myths about the breed, it’s origin and our breeding philosophies.
-We share about our blessed journey, since 1996 with these truly remarkable cats.
+We share about our blessed journey since 1996 with these truly remarkable cats.

-The Manx (short hair) and Cymric (long hair version of Manx, (pronounced “kim rick”) are known for their taillessness.
-They we’re first seen in Europe long before becoming famous on the Isle of Man.
-One theory is that they could have been introduced to the Isle of Man by the Vikings.
+Tailless cats were seen in Europe long before becoming famous on the Isle of Man.
+One theory is that the tailless cats could have been introduced to the Isle of Man by the Vikings when they invaded.
 The Isle of Man is an island in the Irish Sea, off the coast of England and Ireland.
-The Manx and Cymric cats were so beloved they were added to their currency.
+The Manx and Cymric cats were so beloved by the inhabitants on the island, they added them to their currency.

 Did You Know?